Sneed-Group/sammy-public-license/README.md

 - **License Update:**
   - The owner of the code is granted authority to update their copy of The Samuel Public License (SPL) to the latest revision.
   - Update may be undertaken at the owner's discretion to align with subsequent revisions made to The Samuel Public License.

+## The easy (and lazy) way to create a copy of the latest SPL

+Use [this tool](https://nodemixaholic.com/generate-spl/) to enter your name (or the name of your org), and it will output a copy of the SPL easily and for free.
+You can see the source for this tool [here.](generate-spl/)